vmware-tanzu/velero/CONTRIBUTING.md

 ## Updating CHANGELOG.md

-Authors are expected include an entry to the CHANGLOG.md under the `Development release` heading with their pull requests.
-During the process of creating a new release entries from the root changelog will be moved to the changelog for the release.
+Authors are expected include an entry to the CHANGELOG.md under the `Development release` heading with their pull requests.
+During the process of creating a new release, entries from CHANGELOG.md will be moved to the changelog for the release.

 ## DCO Sign off